 So I don't just take the input from the survey, but that is a major factor and usually, I always end up recording one of the top 3 courses requested in the survey.

 How to prepare a course sales page for pre-selling?

 Then, I hire a freelancer or Fiverr to come up with a course image thumbnail, which I will use from the beginning in all my marketing material, meaning landing pages, emails, the course lessons themselves, etc.

 Then I create an outline for the course, without detailing every individual lesson.
 I create the course sales page with a title, a subtitle, a long description, and some key benefits.

 The reason why I don't do a detailed list of the course lessons is that I find that this is actually counterproductive, as the structure of the lessons will be adapted during the course creation process due to all sorts of unexpected things.

-Then on the next week after the survey, I start pre-selling my course without any content being available!
-I send a coupon to my mailing list with a discount of 30% to 50%, and then in the weeks after that I start recording my course.
+Then the next week after the survey, I start pre-selling my course without any content being available!
+I send a coupon to my mailing list with a discount of 30% to 50%, and then in the weeks after that, I start recording my course.